Lady Bug Game Board

 - The game is over when the first player covers all 9 squares.

 Step and Skip Game

 I believe this is the first “computer-made” game I posted on my website to share with others.
 It has been downloaded many times by music teachers all over the world.
 When I originally made it, I didn’t know how to combine PDF files into a multi-page document and I’ve always intended to fix that.

 So I finally did!
 While I was at it, I remade the art on the game board and the step and skip cards.
 Styles change, just like clothes, and I learn how to do things better.

 If you have never printed the old Step Skipping Along game, you might want to try out this new version.
 The directions are very simple.
 Even so, it is a helpful game that helps students recognize steps and skips quickly, and that makes them better sight-readers.

-- To recognize seconds, thirds, and repeated notes on the bass and treble staff
+- To recognize skips and steps on the bass and treble staves

 - All students who are working on steps and skips on the staff